FACT-Finder-Web-Components/documentation/markdown/en/ff-template.md

 ```

 ## Raw HTML
-If you have raw HTML in the data, e.g. configured in the FF-Backend as result for a campaign or campaign feedback, then you can let the renderer insert the raw html with 3 x { instead of 2 times.
+If you have raw HTML in the data, e.g. configured in the FF-Backend as result for a campaign or campaign feedback, then you can let the renderer insert the raw HTML with 3 x { instead of 2 times.

 ```html
 <script>